appleCider1004/easy-spectrum-compare/README.md

 - All `.npy` files should have a consistent format and compatible x-axis definition.
 - Log-scale plotting requires positive x and y values.
-- Cached loading is used to improve responsiveness during reruns.

 ## Future improvements